mikitex70/plantuml-markdown/README.md

   priority: 23                              # plugin priority; the higher, the sooner will be applied (default 23)
   http_method: GET                          # GET or POST  - note that plantuml.com only supports GET (default GET)
   fallback_to_get: True                     # When using POST, should GET be used as fallback (POST will fail if @startuml/@enduml tags not used) (default True)
-  theme: bluegray                           # theme to be set, can be overriden inside puml files, (default none)
+  theme: bluegray                           # theme to be set, can be overridden inside puml files, (default none)
   puml_notheme_cmdlist: [
                           'version',
                           'listfonts',